This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 An app may check these requirements on the signup screen and decline weak passwords.

-Multi-factor authentication combining a secure password/PIN with other verification methods reinforces an app’s security.
 The second element can be anything from a one-use security code received via SMS to a biometric scanner.
 The idea is simple but effective: if hackers obtain a user’s password, they’ll also have to steal their device or fingerprints to access sensitive data.

 Other ways to ensure that only authorized personnel can access the data include regular change of passwords by employees and access control audits.